codex-storage/nim-codex/README.md

 ```
 ## Configuration

-It is possible to configure Codex node in several ways:
+It is possible to configure a Codex node in several ways:
  1. CLI options
  2. Env. variable
  3. Config